Polar Shipping Routes

 Global climate change is offering new opportunities for international transportation networks, notably with a trend of receding ice around the North Pole.
 If this trend continues, parts of the Arctic could be used more reliably for navigation, at least during summer months and for longer periods of time.
 The main trans-Arctic routes include:

 • The Northwest Passage (NWP) crossing Canada’s Arctic Ocean could reduce the maritime journey between East Asia and Western Europe by about 13,600 km using the Northwest Passage while taking 24,000 km using the Panama Canal.
-In 2007 the Northwest Passage was open during the summer months for the first time in recorded history, but it remains to be seen how stable this opening is.
+In 2007, the Northwest Passage was open during the summer months for the first time in recorded history, but it remains to be seen how stable this opening is.

 • The Arctic Bridge linking the Russian port of Murmansk or the Norwegian port of Narvik to the Canadian port of Churchill could be used, mostly for the grain trade.
 Although this is not a trans-Arctic route per se, it is designed to connect two hinterlands (Northwest Europe and the North American Midwest) through the Arctic.

-The consideration of arctic routes for commercial navigation purposes has been the subject of much hype and unrealistic expectations.
+The consideration of arctic routes for commercial navigation has been the subject of much hype and unrealistic expectations.
 It remains a very speculative endeavor, mainly for four reasons:

-• First, it is uncertain to what extent the receding perennial ice cover is a confirmed trend or simply part of a long term climatic cycle.
+• First, it is uncertain to what extent the receding perennial ice cover is a confirmed trend or simply part of a long-term climatic cycle.
 It is also difficult to predict annual variations in the ice cover, underlining unstable navigation conditions.
 Even if the Arctic routes became regularly open during the summer, the Arctic would remain closed to commercial navigation during the winter months (unless there are dramatic shifts in weather patterns).
 As of 2010, the ice-free conditions of most Arctic shipping routes were only for about 30 days.
 There is uncertainty in terms of the seasonal shipping window, making the planning of voyages uncertain.
 Since maritime shipping companies are looking for regular and consistent services, this seasonality has limited commercial appeal.
 There are uncertain economic gains from shorter Arctic shipping routes.

 • The setting of rail corridors between China and Europe across Central Asia (the Eurasian landbridge, also known as the Belt and Road initiative) is offering an option that is more stable and time performing than the Arctic routes.